CoreyHW/Synth-Finity/Readme.md

 ![Logo](Media/Logo.png)

-Modular stands and organization system, designed around the Gridfinity base system.
+ - Modular stands and organization system, designed around the Gridfinity base system.

+    - Note: This system is designed primarily for mini and portable music gear (synths, grooveboxes, mixers, and utility devices).
+It is not recommended for full-size instruments or heavy equipment, as the stands and Gridfinity bases may not provide sufficient support.

 ## Overview